Steve Rider: Return to ITV

-He was the main presenter of the Rugby World Cup 2011.
-This was his first major sports presenting role since anchoring the 2010 Champions League semi-final between Lyon and Bayern Munich.
+With Adrian Chiles's arrival as the channel's main football anchor in May 2010, it was announced that Rider was leaving ITV.
+His last presenting role as the football anchor on ITV was the 2010 Champions League semi-final between Lyon and Bayern Munich.
+However, he returned as the main presenter of ITV's coverage of the Rugby World Cup 2011.

 Sky

 In December 2011, it was announced that Rider had joined Sky Sports to present F1 Legends for Sky Sports F1; the channel debuted in March 2012.

+Other work

+Rider was the main host of the Autosport Awards for 28 years before stepping down in 2017.

+Rider set up Racing Past Media, and in 2022 agreed a deal with ITV to organise and make available significant volume of F1 coverage from the first 30 years of the sport.

+Books

+In 2003 he wrote the official BBC book, BBC Sports Personality of the Year – a 50-year history of the awards programme.
+Rider further released his 2006 book Europe at the Masters, which was an insight into European success at the Major event.
+During 2012, Rider released his autobiography My Chequered Career: Thirty-five years of televising motorsport.

+Retirement

+In an interview with Talksport in May 2025, Rider announced that he would be retiring in June 2025.
+His last broadcast was the fifth round of the 2025 British Touring Car Championship at Oulton Park.
+In his interview he joked: "It'll be smoother than Gary Lineker's exit."

 Broadcasting style

-On his style, he has said "[I'm not] that bothered about the environment that should surround a presenter at the beginning of a programme, of the "if we get you in this location it will look as though you are close to the action" sort of thing.
+On his style, he has said [I'm not] that bothered about the environment that should surround a presenter at the beginning of a programme, of the "if we get you in this location it will look as though you are close to the action" sort of thing.
 That is meaningless for an audience, it is just a macho thing for a production team.
 We used to have these discussions: wouldn't it look great if you were standing by the 18th green as Nick Faldo putted out and you would say "No, that would get in the way of everybody's enjoyment of the event".

-He has twice won the Royal Television Society's 'Sports Presenter of the Year' award, including in 1994, and won a BAFTA TV award for ITVs coverage of the 2008 F1 Brazilian Grand Prix.
-His defection to ITV was one of the most high-profile from BBC Sport since Des Lynam.
+Punch magazine said of Rider on Grandstand in 1985: "Young Steve Rider is as scrubbed and gleaming as a Colgate ad."

+In 2000, Rider was described as TV's Mister Charisma by the industry publication Broadcast.
+At the 2006 Royal Television Society Television Sports Awards, Grandstand won the Judges Awards with Steve Rider called "Mr Calm".
+In 2007, The Telegraph said Rider's presenting style had the "unflustered air of a man opening his morning paper".

+However, Rider has been criticised by Charlie Brooker, who called him "the blandest of the lot".